 Gadsden, Alabama, November 11, 2000 - Sylvia Graham took the lead on the first competition day of the Womens BassFishing Association (WBFA) 2000 Classic World Championship and never looked back.
 The Valparaiso, Indiana pro led the field by less than two pounds after the first day, by almost three pounds after day two, and won the prestigious tournament by weighing over 6 pounds more for the tournament than 2nd place finisher Cindy Hill.

 Twenty-six of the world's top professional anglers competed for the title of World Champion by bass fishing the Coosa River on Lake Neely Henry.
-They are members of the Womens Bass Fishing Association (WBFA) who amassed the highest number of points on the WBFA 2000 Tour.
+They are Womens Bass Fishing Association (WBFA) members who amassed the highest number of points on the WBFA 2000 Tour.

-Hill, the second place finisher from Smyrna, Tennessee, was fishing in her very first WBFA Classic Championship event.
+Hill, the second-place finisher from Smyrna, Tennessee, was fishing in her first WBFA Classic Championship event.
 "I caught my fish on a Baby N and a spinnerbait," said Hill, who weighed the heaviest catch on day two with a whopping 16.17 pounds landed.
-Her 6.55 pound catch on the final day moved her into second place ahead of Bernice Wilkes of Moultrie, Georgia.
+Her 6.55-pound catch on the final day moved her into second place ahead of Bernice Wilkes of Moultrie, Georgia.

-Wilkes was the leader for the Championship with just five anglers left to weigh in.
-This despite the fact that she boated only three keepers that weighed 4.9 pounds.
+Wilkes was the leader for the Championship, with just five anglers left to weigh in.
+This is even though she boated only three keepers that weighed 4.9 pounds.
 "I fished over 15-foot water and was casting into 5-foot water," said Wilkes.
 "But today, someone beat me to every one of my spots."

 Weigh-in each day was at Gadsden City Park Launch and Marina.
 Famed bass fishing industry entrepreneur Ray Scott was weigh master for the event.
 Saturday's final weigh-in saw a huge crowd enjoying the excitement.
 A free live concert by Nashville country star Bobby Bare entertained those attending.
-Sponsors' products were distributed to youngsters in the crowd by the WBFA pros and others.
+In addition, sponsors' products were distributed to youngsters in the crowd by the WBFA pros and others.